Do you trust the first impression that your current business card gives off?

 Last but not least, you need to express your uniqueness.
 Show people who you are by using imagery related to your job title.
 For example, instead of simply listing “Artist” as your job title, use images of your artwork on the business card, or add texture by including a laptop or splash of paint across the card.
 Or if you’re a “Real Estate Agent” printing our card on wood that resembles a floor in a home will intrigue prospects.
 This will help you stand out and the new owner of the card will cherish this thoughtful representation of you even more.

 If you’re wondering what order your contact info should be on the business card, this depends on what you want the call to action to be.
-Your logo, then name, company, and job title comes first.
+Your logo, the name, company, and job title comes first.
 Then you have to decide if the person should visit your website or if you want them to call and email in which case this info will come before your address.
 The order of the information that you list on your business card offers room for creativity and should highlight the most important call-to-action first.

-We hope, this article has provided you with a better understanding about the benefits of working with Creative Repute Design Agency and how we can help bring your branding goals to life.
+We hope, this article has provided you with a better understanding of the benefits of working with the Creative Repute Design Agency and how we can help bring your branding goals to life.
 With our diversely talented designers are experienced with designing websites, advertisements, social media campaigns, brochures, business cards, invitations, mission statements, curriculum, product labels, restaurant menus, product descriptions, character designs, and much more.

 Please reach out to us at [email protected] for a free consultation about your branding goals.